 Tip Size, Kerf Width, and Air Settings

-While amperage dictates arc energy, tip size, kerf width, and air settings determine how that energy translates into cut quality and efficiency.
-Treat tip selection as an amperage-matched specification: larger orifices support higher current and flow.
+Tip size (or cartridge size) determines how arc energy translates into cut quality.
+Treat tip selection as an amperage-matched spec: larger orifices support higher current and airflow.

 Setup Details That Move the Needle